Satish Vyas (musician)

-Satish Vyas is an Indian santoor player.
+Satish Vyas (born November 16, 1952) is an Indian santoor player.
 He is the son of the Indian classical singer C. R. Vyas.
 From 1978 he studied santoor with Shivkumar Sharma.
 He lives in Chembur.

 Performances

 Pandit Satish Vyas has performed all over the world at prestigious venues.
 Most recently, he performed at the Aga Khan Museum in Toronto, Canada in 2019 for the Raag-Mala Music Society of Toronto.